nathanielburman/cult-cat-girls/TheWayOfTheCat.md

 4. etc. (see other wiskers for more mation)

 ## 0 - Cat Ears
-As soon as the moment an egirl puts on her cat ears she is transported and becomes cat like and different from human.
+> As soon as the moment an egirl puts on her cat ears she is transported and becomes cat like and different from human.

+> This can be one of the most special moments in an egirl's life.

 She will not exibit any cat like qualities to the uninitiated.
 Image in your mind just a more perfect human, and that is the cat egirl subtype.